lawrips/redis-live/README.md

 Planned features:
 * Authentication
+* Redis server & cluster creation
+* Setup tools / script
+* More UX

+To request a feature, just open a Github issue.

 ## Usage

 To run:

 1 .
 Download (and unzip) or clone this repo

 2 .
 Create a ./config/config.json with the following values (currently cluster only):